nborrmann/jodel_api/README.rst

        setx JODEL_ACCOUNT a8aa02[...]dba

-   If this variable is not present, the tests will be skipped.
+   If this variable is not present, these tests will be skipped.

 Run the tests with

-``pytest -v``
+``python setup.py test``

 Rate-Limits
 -----------